Financial Samurai

 In addition, if you enjoyed this article and want to get more personal finance insights and tips, please sign up for the free Financial Samurai newsletter.
 You’ll get access to exclusive content only available to subscribers.

-1. Daniel Bannister says
+2. Daniel Bannister

 I am somewhat of an outlier.
 I currently earn over 100k a year from credit card rewards.